 Before diving into safety concerns, it helps to understand why cats find Christmas trees irresistible in the first place.
 From your perspective, it’s a lovely holiday decoration.
 From your cat’s perspective?
 It’s the greatest gift you’ve ever brought home.

 Cats are natural climbers who seek elevated vantage points to survey their territory.
 A tall tree suddenly appearing in the living room represents the ultimate high-rise real estate.
-Add in dangling ornaments that move with every passing breeze, branches perfect for hiding behind, and lights that flicker just like prey animals, and you’ve essentially installed an amusement park designed specifically for feline entertainment.
+Add in dangling ornaments that move with every passing breeze, branches perfect for hiding behind, and lights that flicker just like prey animals, and you’ve installed an amusement park designed specifically for feline entertainment.

 The instinct goes deeper than simple play.
 In the wild, trees offered cats safety from predators, hiding spots for stalking prey, and strategic lookout points.
 Your domesticated house cat still carries these instincts, which is why that artificial tree speaks to something primal in their nature.
 Strategic cat furniture placement throughout your home year-round can help satisfy these climbing urges before the holidays even arrive.